USB 3.2 SSD Round-up Comparing Crucial X9, Kingston XS2000, Orico C10, Samsung T7 & Sandisk Extreme V2

 October 2022 Ian Chiu

 External SSDs have rapidly overtaken HDDs as the preferred choice when it comes to mobile storage solutions for Macs and Windows PCs.
 Not only are they more durable compared to portable HDDs, but also competitively priced for their speeds and capacity.
-In this round-up, we have included five USB 3.2 SSDs from Crucial, Kingston, Samsung, Sandisk, and Western Digital.
+In this round-up, we have included five USB 3.2 SSDs from Crucial, Kingston, ORICO, Samsung, and Sandisk.
 These 1TB USB 3.2 SSDs offer universal compatibility with every Type-A and Type-C port.
-At the same time, they deliver a combination of stellar performance and affordability unrivaled by even high-end thumb drives.
+At the same time, they deliver a combination of stellar performance and affordability unrivaled even by high-end thumb drives.

 The Best USB 3.2 SSDs

-Between these USB 3.2 SSDs, we have to pick Sandisk Extreme V2 for its exceptional performance consistency.
-The drive outperformed the rest of the pack in our stress test when other SSDs didn’t fare so well after their respective SLC cache was saturated.
-Additionally, it comes with 256-bit AES full-disk encryption and is backed by a generous five-year warranty.
+Between these USB 3.2 SSDs, we have to pick Crucial X9 Pro for its exceptional performance consistency and its miniature size.
+The drive outperformed the rest of the pack in our stress test when other SSDs struggled once their respective SLC cache was saturated.
+It also comes with a generous five-year warranty.
+The only caveat is the lack of software to enable the on-board hardware encryption.

 Current State of USB SSD Market